-On the surface, the ubiquitous pallet seems ideal for reuse: It’s wood, it’s free, and by reusing it, you keep it out of the waste stream.
+On the surface, the ubiquitous pallet seems ideal for reuse projects: It’s wood, it’s free, and by reusing it, you keep it out of the waste stream.
 How can you go wrong?
-We’ve even featured a roundup of cool pallet crafts here on Earth911.
+We’ve even featured a beginner’s guide for upcycling pallets into attractive home décor.

 To prevent the spread of invasive pests and pathogens, the USDA requires manufacturers to treat pallets and other wood packaging before it can enter or transit the United States.

 Pallets are either heat-treated (heated to a high temperature in kilns to seal the wood) or treated with methyl bromide — a toxic pesticide that has been linked to human health problems and ozone layer depletion.